To change your logo go to the 'Page Master' under the 'Design' menu

 The anchorage is delightful with a great view of Ben More, so spiky from this aspect, not the rather lumpen shape it is from elsewhere.
 The Boathouse café does excellent seafood.
 When I was first there in 2007 it seemed to be in a state of glum sullenness but things are a whole lot better these days, spectacular even, now that it is in the hands of Emma Mckie and Rebecca Munro (ph 01688 500 241).
 Indeed, into the Good Food Guide in 2018.
 You can anchor briefly right outside but watch out for passing fishing boats and the underwater cables (better to row across from the pontoons).
 And then have a go at Ulva Sound, but not after too much alcohol.
 The café is not open on Saturdays (except in the summer) and Sundays, presumably because the ferry doesn't run on those days, and nor in the evenings.
 But with the island for sale the future is uncertain

-The adjacent restored cottage - Sheila's cottage - is rather good because it shows the not so distant past as it was, uncomfortable and probably very cold and damp in winter.
+The adjacent restored Sheila's cottage is rather good because it shows how a 'blackhouse' was from the not so distant past — uncomfortable and probably very cold and damp in winter.

-The walk around the edge of Ulva House (1950s rather dull looking from the outside) and the farm is really nice, and the 1828 church designed by Thomas Telford is worth a look, particularly the double tier wooden pulpit.
+The walk around the edge of Ulva House (1950s rather dull looking from the outside, to be converted into self-catering units) and the farm is really nice, and the 1828 church designed by Thomas Telford is worth a look, particularly the double tier wooden pulpit.